 A piping insulation system serves three principal purposes:

-- the significant reduction in heat transfer of thermal energy to and from the surface of the piping system (Heat Conservation).
-So, piping insulation conserve energy
+- The significant reduction in heat transfer of thermal energy to and from the surface of the piping system (Heat Conservation).
+So, piping insulation conserves energy.

 However, there are various other benefits of piping insulation as listed below